DaveJarvis/extex/BUILD.md

 εχTeX Build
 =================

-This document describes how to build εχTeX.
+This document describes how to build εχTeX. εχTeX consists of separate modules, which can be assembled in various ways.

 Prerequisites
 -------------

-Unless otherwise specified by individual components, each component requires the following software packages:
+Unless otherwise specified, each component requires the following software packages:

 * [OpenJDK](https://openjdk.java.net/) version 8 (or newer)